 Day 5: Pontevedra – Caldas de Reis | 21 km

-Leave Pontevedra through pleasant countryside.
+Leave Pontevedra through the pleasant countryside.
 This stage to Caldas de Reis is fairly long but not demanding, and you will have the opportunity to rest your tired feet in Caldas de Reis’ thermal springs.

 - Walking for the day: 21 km, 5-6 hours